tzneal/gitlab-issues/README.md

 # gitlab-issues

-A simple tool to extract lists of gitlab issues in both text and CSV format.
-It uses the handy [xanzy/go-gitlab](https://github.com/xanzy/go-gitlab) library to extract the issues from gitlab.
+A simple tool to export gitlab issues in both text and CSV format.
+It uses the handy [xanzy/go-gitlab](https://github.com/xanzy/go-gitlab) library to pull the issues from gitlab.

 ## Note